 - Bring my own grocery bag (I’ve been hearing this since the early 80’s so I don’t know why people are still not on board with this), alternatively: demand a plastic bag ban in your country

-- Compost what we can, in rural France with a big garden this is easy and a lot of municipalities here hand out composting bins.
+- Compost what we can, in rural France with a big garden this is easy and a lot of municipalities here hand out free composting bins.
 A lot of cities and towns in other countries have composting centers where you can bring scraps and pick up compost so check to see if this is offered locally or demand that this is offered locally for you

 - As of December 2020 the recipes I share here are vegan or vegetarian.
 I can’t promote the idea of ‘doing what you can’ to bring joy back to eating when that means buying cheap meat that was produced under horrifying conditions for animals and immigrant workers in slaughter-houses alike (both in the US and Europe), so here we are*

 The above and below used to be one list, but I wanted to compose a list that is more about what you can do than a slap on the wrist for what you’re doing wrong.
-I still think the below can be useful to give you an idea of the issues at hand:
+I still think the below can be useful to give you an idea of some of the issues at hand:

 - This walk-through the New York Times made a few years ago is super helpful to get a grasp on what choices you can make from an environmental perspective (and also where choice is complex).
 Note this article is of course very US-centric so some conclusions might not apply to your part of the world

-- Bio-certification is an EU-certificate for things that are grown to a certain set of sustainable standards.
+- BIO-certification is an EU-certificate for things that are grown to a certain set of sustainable standards.
 Unfortunately the certificate does have its issues.
 For example it doesn’t take into account animal welfare or worker’s rights.
 The organisations behind it also have a tendency to try and extort small businesses into getting certified at high cost or risk a fine.
-I know multiple bakers in the Netherlands who bake with BIO-flours that experienced this and are no longer allowed to tell customers they do so.
-Finally getting certified is extremely costly for farmers, for example you have to run your farm by the BIO-standards for 2 years before you can even apply.
+I know multiple bakers in the Netherlands who bake with BIO-flours that experienced this and are no longer allowed to tell customers they do.
+Finally getting certified is extremely costly for farmers, you have to run your farm by the BIO-standards for 2 years before you can even apply.
 This leaves some farmers to decide not to get certified while going above and beyond what Bio-certification requires.
-All that said the Bio-certificate is easily recognizable and easier and easier to find in shops.
+All that said the BIO-certificate is easily recognizable and easier and easier to find in shops.
 In France and the Netherlands it’s usually not that much more expensive than non-Bio (think between 5 to 50 cents more, or a euro at an extreme).
 So while it’s certinaly not everything, at least it’s something and gives a clear indication to producers that we want to buy sustainably

 - A lot of tinned tomatoes in Europe are produced using abusive labor practices (think indentured servitude or modern slavery)